qitta/libhugin/docs/user_manual/manual.rst

 Well, seeing the result from the output above, we probably want to search for the original release from 2003, not the remake.
-This can easily be done by adding the realease date to the search query.
+This can easily be done by adding the release date to the search query.

-This time without amount limit, but we limit the results to be only from tmdb and ofdb provider:
+This time without amount limit, but we limit the results to be only from tmdbmovie and ofdbmovie provider:

 ::